unrealwork/atsd-use-cases/IllinoisBirthrates/README.md

 ![](Images/ILL29.png)

-Open [ChartLab](https://apps.axibase.com/chartlab/6402f01c) to explore the number of live births in each of the counties listed above and navigate throughout the 20-year time period using the dropdown menu at the top of the display.
+Open [ChartLab](https://apps.axibase.com/chartlab/6402f01c) to explore the number of live births in each of the counties listed above and navigate throughout the 20-year time period using the drop-down menu at the top of the display.

 ![](Images/ILL31.png)

 [![](Images/button.png)](https://apps.axibase.com/chartlab/e3f7c7d8/2/#fullscreen)

->Learn more about creating a Dropdown menu in ChartLab in the [Appendix](#appendix) below.
+>Learn more about creating a drop-down menu in ChartLab in the [Appendix](#appendix) below.

 Use the ChartLab model below to compare the Top 10 counties' live births against the whole of Illinois' live births.
 Toggle between observed years using the dropdown menu: